Keep your house clean and your pets safe

 Bathroom, kitchen, and window cleaners, laundry detergent, disinfectant, antifreeze, lawn fertilizer, pest poisons, and wood polish can all cause anemia in animals and diseases such as cancer and damage to liver and kidneys.
 Chlorine, bleach, ammonia, glycol ethers and formaldehyde are the most common ingredients toxic to pets.
 Make sure you check labels!

 It’s easy to find versatile, natural alternatives to harmful chemicals when cleaning your home.
 Baking soda, vinegar, cornstarch, lemon juice and isopropyl alcohol are all highly effective.
 You can mix these together to create specialized solutions for use everywhere in your home.
-Alternatively, check out non-toxic commercial cleaning brands such as Ecover, Ecozone, and Method.
+Alternatively, check out this awesome pet-friendly, all-purpose cleaner with a lovely lemon/lavender fragrance.

 What to do if your pet gets poisoned

-Get your pet to the vet if disaster strikes, such as if a friend, relative, pet-sitter or handyman accidentally uses something toxic in your home and your pet gets into it.
+GET YOUR PET TO THE VET if disaster strikes, like if a friend, relative, pet-sitter or handyman accidentally uses something toxic in your home and your pet gets into it.
 Before leaving for your appointment, grab the packet or bottle containing the substance your pet has been exposed to or take a Smartphone pic of the ingredients.
-It’s also a good idea to contact the Pet Poison Helpline at 1-855-213-6680 and see if there is any specific emergency first aid you can give to your pet prior to him seeing a vet.
+It’s also a good idea to contact the Pet Poison Helpline at 1-855-213-6680 and see if there is any specific emergency first aid you can give your pet prior to heading out the door.
 There are various obvious signs you can look out for before you speak to a professional, such as loss of appetite, blistering of the skin and red eyes.

 Above photo by Picsea on Unsplash